rbowen/presentations/talking-to-management/slides.md

 ???

+* **WHY** is giving back the right thing to do?
+Because you derived good from it, and so should nurture it in return.
 * Sustainability
 * Supply chain security
 * Your manager loves talking about the supply chain.
 They read an article about SBOMs last month, and have been looking for an opportunity to bring it up in conversation.
 * When you use a natural resource, you need to ensure that it's still around next year.
 * If your company is betting millions (billions?) of dollars on something that relies on an open source project, shouldn't they be concerned that the project is healthy and sustainable?
 * Demonstrate, with numbers, how this project is a critical part of your supply chain.
 Data is your friend here.
 * Talk about supply chain horror stories.
 There are so many from which to choose.
 * This is **long term** thinking, not about solving immediate problems.
   That looks good to managers.